csalgo70/DevLabs/EvalAzureDocDb.md

 - Get a list of transactions (brief data) based on filter criteria
 - Get a  transaction document given a key field value

-- Update fields in a document
-   > - Check out document
-   > - Update decision by updating some fields in the JSON.
-   > - Check in document

 ##Pending Investigations
  - Performance based on say 10,000 documents ( currently 5000 is daily avg. )